isomerpages/psd-publicservice/_join-us/What we offer.md

 variant: tiptap
 description: ""
 ---
-<h3>Our people are the heart of the Singapore Public Service.
-We're dedicated to nurturing talent and empowering our officers to thrive and reach their full potential. </h3>
+<h4>Our people are the heart of the Singapore Public Service.
+We're dedicated to nurturing talent and empowering our officers to thrive and reach their full potential.
+We offer:</h4>
 <h4><strong>Growth &amp; Development</strong></h4>
 <p>We invest in our officers and help them to develop the skills and competencies
 they need to make a difference today and tomorrow.
 We offer:</p>